WoltLab/docs.woltlab.com/pages/php/api/formBuilder/php_api_form_builder-structure.md

 - `value($value)` and `getSaveValue()` can be used to get and set the value of the form field to be used outside of the context of forms.
   `getValue()`, in contrast, returns the internal representation of the form field’s value.
   In general, the internal representation is only relevant when validating the value in additional validators.
-  `loadValueFromObject(IStorableObject $object)` extracts the form field value from the given object.
+  `loadValue(array $data, IStorableObject $object)` extracts the form field value from the given data array (and additional, non-editable data from the object if the field needs them).

 `AbstractFormField` provides default implementations of many of the listed methods above and should be extended instead of implementing `IFormField` directly.